Chernobyl exclusion zone: Access and tourism

 In 2012, journalist Andrew Blackwell published Visit Sunny Chernobyl: And Other Adventures in the World's Most Polluted Places.
 Blackwell recounts his visit to the Exclusion Zone, when a guide and driver took him through the zone and to the reactor site.

 On 14 April 2013, the 32nd episode of the wildlife documentary TV program River Monsters (Atomic Assassin, Season 5, Episode 1) was broadcast, featuring the host Jeremy Wade catching a wels catfish in the cooling pools of the Chernobyl power plant at the heart of the Exclusion Zone.

 On 16 February 2014, an episode of the British motoring TV programme Top Gear was broadcast, featuring two of the presenters, Jeremy Clarkson and James May, driving into the Exclusion Zone.

 A portion of the finale of the Netflix documentary Our Planet, released in 2019, was filmed in the Exclusion Zone.
 The area was used as the primary example of how quickly an ecosystem can recover and thrive in the absence of human interference.

 In 2019, Chernobyl Spirit Company released Atomik Vodka, the first consumer product made from materials grown and cultivated in the exclusion zone.

+On 11 April 2022, the zone administration department suspended the validity of passes that allowed access to the exclusion zone, for the duration of martial law in Ukraine.